 Pain and suffering is oftentimes the highest value component of a personal injury case.

 As a result of you lack of understanding of the personal injury landscape and you inability to file a lawsuit, your opponent can take a hard line approach in the negotiations and stonewall you with (embarrassingly) low settlement offers.

 Why should you hire a personal injury attorney after a car accident?

 Some specific examples of where a personal injury attorney is at a significant advantage over a non-attorney negotiating on their own.

-- Fronts the cost of records, reports, investigators, accident reconstructionists, deposition transcripts, mediators, etc.
+- Fronts the cost of records, reports, investigators, accident reconstructionist, deposition transcripts, mediators, etc.

 - Has intimate knowledge of medical providers.
 A personal injury attorney bird-dogs your case to make sure you are being treated by the appropriate doctors (i.e. chiropractor, physiatrist, imaging centers, orthopedic surgeon, neurologist, neurosurgeon, etc.) and at appropriate times.
-Potential clients grossly underestimate the importance of treating with the appropriate doctors and the appropriate times
+Potential clients grossly underestimate the importance of treating with the appropriate doctors.

 We are happy to explain how our services can increase the value of your case to more than offset our fee.